jenschlot/IBM-Bluemix-DevOps-Documentation/features/index.md

 # Features

-Last modified: 17 February 2015
+Last modified: 19 February 2015

-## Contents
+## See what IBM® Bluemix™ DevOps Services can do for you:
 * [Easy to find What's New](#whatsnew)
 * [Git hosting](#githosting)
 * [Connect with your GitHub repository](#gitrepo)